verdaccio/verdaccio/README.md

 ## Docker

-Below are the most commonly needed informations, every aspect of Docker and verdaccio is [documented separately](https://www.verdaccio.org/docs/en/docker.html)
+Below are the most commonly needed information, every aspect of Docker and verdaccio is [documented separately](https://www.verdaccio.org/docs/en/docker.html)